-Company Overview

-In November 2003, the Ministry of Communications (now the MICT) issued a notice of its intention to issue a second GSM licence.
-In February 2004, Turkish operator Turkcell announced it won the tender, at a cost of USD385mn, over its closest rival South
+Company Overview In November 2003, the Ministry of Communications (now the MICT) issued a notice of its intention to issue a second GSM licence.
+Turkish operator Turkcell announced in February 2004 that it had won the tender at a cost of USD385mn, over its closest rival

-Africa's MTN Group.
-The Turkcell network was expected to launch within a year of licence issue, but by September 2004 the licence had yet to be formally awarded.
-The ongoing licence issue culminated in Iranian authorities limiting foreign ownership in Irancell to 49%.
+South Africa's MTN Group.
+The Turkcell network was expected to launch within a year of the licence being issued, but by September 2004 this had not yet occurred.
+The impasse culminated in Iranian authorities limiting foreign ownership in Irancell to 49%.
 Talks between Turkcell and the government eventually fell apart, leading the MICT to award the licence to MTN on November 21 2005.
 The remaining 51% stake is held by the Iran Electronic Development Company (IEDC).
 Irancell is currently managed through a shareholder agreement setting out operational management including key positions nominated by respective shareholders IEDC (chairman and managing director) and MTN (chief operating officer and chief financial officer).